How roads and bridges are named

 - acronyms

-- abbreviations, initials or articles (a and the) unless there is an historical reason.
+- abbreviations, initials or articles ('a' and 'the') unless historically justified.

 Renaming

-- the name is no longer appropriate or acceptable.
+- where a name is no longer appropriate.

 Suggesting a name